Horses Available for Adoption

 Please see our Adoption Guidelines page to see if you qualify and to fill out an adoption application.
 Potential adopters are welcome and encouraged to make inquires about available horses; however, in order to set up an appointment to meet horses we do require a completed application on file.
 Please Note: We do charge adoption fees for our equines.
 The fees can vary quite a bit depending on the horse (training level, age, needs, etc.).
 We do not have adoption fees posted with our horse bios, but if you contact us with the names of specific horses you are interested in we will be happy to give you more information.
 Thank you!

-You can find out which horses and other animals have found new homes or have been transferred to another organization by visiting our Recent Adoptions page.
+You can find out which horses and other animals have found new homes by visiting our Recent Adoptions page.

 If you or your organization would like to offer general sponsorship or a special-occasion gift sponsorship for a friend or loved one, please CLICK HERE to see our Sponsorship Gift Program.
 Give the Gift of Kindness!